AvolitesLtd/TitanManual/prismdocs/shared/play/media-manager.md

 ![Table Missing](/prism-images/play/media-manager/table-missing.png)

 ### Scan Media
-Clicking this button will automatically relocate any missing media files if they are found in their original location on the file system.
+Relocates missing media files by checking their original file system locations.
+This is useful for refreshing the **Media Manager** after media files have been removed and then added back to the same location.